 (Anakin Skywalker vs. Count Dukoo)

 On his way to Jabba’s palace to return his kidnapped son, Anakin Skywalker is attacked by his greatest enemy Count Dooku, and here in the barren desert of Tatooine they engage in one more duel.
 Of the three theatrical confrontations between Anakin Skywalker and Count Dooku, this is my favorite by far.
 This time the duel is a lot more inventive then your usual clash of lightsabers because both fight with different force capabilities.
-Dukoo unleashes lightning energy, Anakin uses wind energy, their powers collide creating a sand storm, it’s like a battle of the elements, and the whole scene is just shot very well.
+Dukoo unleashes lightning energy, Anakin uses wind energy, their powers collide creating a sand storm, so it’s like a battle of the elements, and the whole scene is just shot very well.
 I love the build up to this fight, the back and forth exchanges between hero and villain are good, and the music is riveting.
-This may not be a classic duel like some of the other’s I’ve listed, but it’s become a personal favorite of mine and one that I’d honestly put among my favorites.
+This may not be a classic duel like some of the other’s I’ve listed, but it’s become a personal favorite of mine.

 (Kylo Ren vs Finn and Rey)